top of page

 • Policy evaluation of local experimentations.

-We look forward to receiving your contributions and engaging in meaningful discussions on advancing equity and efficiency in healthcare systems.
+We look forward to receiving your contributions and engaging in meaningful discussions on how improving equity and efficiency in healthcare systems.

 bottom of page